Harden scores 44, Rockets bounce back to beat Grizzlies

 Eric Gordon added 16 points, while Danuel House Jr. scored 15.
 Clint Capela had 10 points and 13 rebounds.

-There were 15 ties and seven lead changes, and the game was tied at 70 midway through the third period.
+The first half was much better for the Rockets than Sunday night at Miami, where they trailed by as many as 41 to the Heat before losing 129-100.
+Houston was competitive against Memphis and a late burst in the half gave the Rockets a 62-60 lead at intermission.

-Memphis, which has seen leads dwindle with poor second-half performances, saw Houston score 11 straight points, including six by Harden, to break the tie and build a cushion.
-Memphis never got closer than six points the rest of the way.
+Harden had 25 points by halftime.
+Morant led Memphis at the break with 12.

-”Tough third quarter, in a sense, for both teams,” Memphis first-year coach Taylor Jenkins said, ”but I really liked the way our guys competed in the second half.”
+There were 15 ties and seven lead changes, and the game was still close past the midway point of the third before Houston used an 11-0 run to build a cushion.

 TIP-INS

-Rockets: Closed out a four-game trip at 2-2. … Have reached at least 60 points in the first half in four of eight games this season. … Harden has 40-plus points in four straight games against the Grizzlies. … D’Antoni challenged a foul against Ben McLemore in the fourth quarter, but officials upheld the call after review.
+Rockets: Closed out a four-game trip at 2-2. ….
+Have reached at least 60 points in the first half in four of eight games this season. … Harden has 40-plus points in four straight games against the Grizzlies. … Coach Mike D’Antoni challenged a foul call against Ben McLemore in the fourth quarter, but officials upheld the call after review.

 Grizzlies: F Jaren Jackson Jr. (right knee soreness) and G Grayson Allen (left ankle) sat out the game.
-Both left Saturday’s loss to Phoenix in the third quarter. … With Jackson out, rookie Brandon Clarke made his first NBA start. … Dillon Brooks grabbed a career-high nine rebounds. … Memphis trailed at halftime for the second time this season. … Were called for five technical fouls in the game. … Were outscored 22-16 in the third.
+Both left Saturday’s game against Phoenix in the third quarter. … Memphis trailed at halftime for the second time this season. … Were called for five technical fouls in the game. … Were outscored 22-16 in the third.
 Memphis has not won a third quarter this season.

 UP NEXT